I'm a big believer in context.

 2017: I co-founded Tape and closed $2MM, again from top tier firms.
 Tape would eventually sell to Hustle

-As a formal and informal advisors to startups, I've helped companies raise over $100MM in capital.
+As a formal and informal advisor to startups, I've helped companies raise over $250MM in capital.

 I love sports, travel, and cooking (ask me about my Taiwanese Scallion Pancake recipe)